 4. Monitor your reputation on Google Reviews

 Google is the number one place where consumers leave reviews, according to ReviewTrackers.
 So, it’s a priority to focus on that channel.
-Real estate pros who manage their online reviews, while working to improve and maintain their brand reputation on Google will have an easier time generating leads.
+Real estate agents who manage—or at the very least keep an eye on—their online reviews, while working to improve and maintain their brand reputation on Google will have an easier time generating leads.

 Why not let leads come to you and make sure you’re acquiring Google reviews from happy customers.
 Learn how to ask for online reviews with this resource from Marketing Land, then actively monitor them to ensure you’re responding to each positive (and negative) review!